Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Observation, data reduction and spectral analysis

 \subsection{Observation by the VLA}

 For higher frequency observations, available archival VLA data was used.
-VLA consists of twenty-seven antennas arranged in a Y-shaped array each with a diameter of 25 metre.
-For 3C 35, VLA C configuration is used for 1422 MHz observation.
-For 3C 284, VLA B and D configurations are used for 1527 and 8265 MHz observations respectively.
+The VLA consists of twenty-seven antennas arranged in a Y-shaped array, each with a diameter of 25 metres.
+For 3C 35, the VLA C configuration is used for 1422 MHz observation.
+For 3C 284, VLA B and D configurations are used for 1527 and 8265 MHz observations, respectively.

-For data analysis, {\tt AIPS} is used. \cite{Pe13} flux density scale is used.
-The source was self-calibrated for a few times.
-We checked that there is no sign of the systematic change of positions of the point sources before and after self-calibration.
+For data analysis, {\tt AIPS} is used.
+For the analysis of 3C 35 data, 3C 48 is used as the flux-density calibrator and for the analysis of 3C 284 data, 3C 286 is used as the flux-density calibrator. \cite{Pe13} flux density scale is used.
+Both of the sources were amplitude-based self-calibrated a few times and phase based self-calibrated once.
+We checked that there is no sign of a systematic shift in the positions of the point sources before and after self-calibration.